lputra24/React-Form_with-validation/README.md

 This project is a simple form with validation project as an exercise in using react which demonstrates:
+- state management
-- React state management and props handling
+- props handling
 - React hooks

               -